NightLancer/PixivPreview/README.md

 Script is written for www.pixiv.net site usability.

 Features:<br>
-• Showing enlarged preview of artworks and manga on mouse hovering on most pages.<br>
+• Showing enlarged preview of artworks and manga on mouse hovering* on most site pages.<br>
-• Highlighting names of users from "Followed" list.<br>
+• Highlighting names of users from your "Followed" list.<br>
-• Opening source of artwork in new tab in one click(LMB).<br>
+• Opening source of artwork in new tab in one click (LMB).<br>
+• MMB-click on preview opens corresponding artwork page.<br>
-• Quickly save the original art by clicking Ctrl+LMB-Click on the art preview.<br>
+• Instantly save the original art by clicking Ctrl+LMB on the art preview.<br>
-• Quick add to bookmarks by clicking Alt+LMB-Click on the art preview.<br>
+• Quick add to bookmarks by clicking ALT+LMB on the art preview.<br>
+• Repeat ALT-LMB combination again for quick unfavoriting/opening bookmark tags edition page.<br>

 ■ Preview of single artworks appears in left top corner of image block.
 <img src=http://i.prntscr.com/4LvnU6EITOmbB8VKMmBcog.png><br>